knguyen88/coderchat/README.md

 * [8] User can have multiple recipients on one message.
 * [ ] User can log in with Facebook.
 * [7] User A can "block" User B. If User A blocks User B, they will not see messages from User B. User B will not know they have been blocked.
-* [6] User can remove friends from their friends list.
+* [x] User can remove friends from their friends list.
 * [7] User can unblock friends from their block list.
 * [7] Implement Infinite Scroll.
 Hint: you can use the [kaminari gem](https://github.com/amatsuda/kaminari) and [jquery-infinite-pages gem](https://github.com/magoosh/jquery-infinite-pages).
 * [ ] User gets an email when they receive a message, with a link to view the message.